 I went to Coral Gables in Miami this weekend to see a traveling art installation called the Umbrella Sky Project.
 The installation consists of 720 colorful umbrellas, that were hand placed and hung from wires above a shopping plaza.
 I first heard about the Umbrella Sky Project on Instagram.
 It has become a popular spot for taking photos and selfies.

 This art installation reminded me of the Museum of Ice Cream.
 The Museum of Ice Cream is a pop up museum that has staged exhibits that are specifically designed for taking photos.

 I couldn’t help but smile as I looked up at the colorful umbrellas.
 There was something peaceful about looking up at them and seeing them sway back and forth.
 I glanced down and noticed the octagon shaped shadows that the umbrellas casted on the ground.
 I had never been to this part of Coral Gables before.
 As I walked around the umbrellas protected the plaza from the sun and made the shopping experience more enjoyable.

-If you have any questions feel free to comment below.
+I hope you enjoyed reading this blog post.
+If you have any questions feel free to comment down below.